A retrolisthesis is a posterior displacement of one

 spondylolistheses is of little use.
 It is however possible at times to divide the anterior to

 posterior dimension of the intervertebral foramina (IVF) into 4 equal units.
 A posterior

 displacement of up to 25% of the IVF is considered as Grade 1, 25% to 50% as Grade 2, 50% to 75% as Grade 3, 75% to 100% occlusion of the IVF is Grade 4.
 The IVF is sometimes difficult to visualise.
 Therefore this method of evaluation is not universally useful.

 This is done either by drawing lines using drawing instruments or by direct measurement using set squares:

-There are always 2 vertebrae involved in measuring the magnitude of a retrolisthesis for translation (slippage).
+There are always 2 vertebrae involved in measuring the magnitude of a retrolisthesis or translation (slippage).
 The lower segment is considered the position of stability.
 The upper segment rests on it.
-The upper segment is considered the segment of mobility and is the one being determined for retrolisthesis.
+The upper segment is considered the segment of mobility and is the one being determined for the degree of slippage - retrolisthesis.

 1) A line ① is drawn along the top of the vertebral body of the lower spinal segment.

 2) Then at the top-back (posterior) most portion of the lower vertebral body, draw line ② at 90 degrees to line ①, till it projects well into the body of the vertebra above.